Grief impacts employees in many ways. This expert shares some tips on what employers can do to help.

-“Grief is a whole person experience; people expect sadness but know that your employee may also experience cognitive impacts such as confusion or memory issues and physical complaints like sleeplessness which may also impact their ability to work,” says Specialist Grief and Loss counsellor, Hayley Russell who works for Ovarian Cancer Australia and Eastern Palliative Care Association Incorporated.
+“Grief is a whole person experience; people expect sadness but know that your employee may also experience cognitive impacts such as confusion or memory issues and physical complaints like sleeplessness which may also impact their ability to work,” says Specialist Grief and Loss counsellor, Hayley Russelll who works for Ovarian Cancer Australia and Eastern Palliative Care Association Incorporated.

 Returning to work